jdovalle10/Cars-Risk-Assessments-Using-ML/README.md

 | Accuracy | Precision | Recall | F1 Score |
 |----------|-----------|--------|----------|
 | 0.941    | 0.932     | 0.965  | 0.948    |
+In general, the predictive model, had a good performance in all metrics; for precision the model got 0.932 which means that 93.2% of the cars that the model predicted as “Risky” were indeed correct; for recall, the model got 0.965, which means that 96.5% of all the cars that were in fact Risky were correctly identified by the model.
+In the context of our model, the F1 Score of 0.948 means that the model strikes a good balance between precision and recall.
+Finally, in terms of accuracy, the model got 0.941, which means that 94.1% of the predictions made by the model were correct.

+## Conclusions
+- Model Performance: Random Forest delivered the highest accuracy among tested predictive modeling techniques.
+- Insurance Insights: Insurers can use the model to create tiered premium structures, charging higher rates for riskier vehicles and offering discounts for safer ones.
+- Market Applications: Manufacturers can enhance product design, safety features, and marketing strategies, while customers gain insights to make informed purchasing decisions based on safety and cost considerations.